dwhinham/mt32-pi/README.md

 [<img width="280rem" align="right" src="docs/hd44780_20x4.jpg">](docs/hd44780_20x4.jpg)

 This driver is for connecting a traditional HD44780 or compatible (e.g. Winstar WS0010/Raystar RS0010) character display directly to the Pi's GPIO pins in 4-bit mode.
-Currently, only 20x2 and 20x4 displays have been tested.
-In theory, other widths should work, but there is currently no special handling/scrolling for narrower displays.
+Currently, only 20x2 and 20x4 displays are supported.

 Consult your display's datasheet to determine the correct LCD pins to connect to the GPIOs.
 The current pinout is as follows: